Alor Gajah District

-Alor Gajah District is one of the three administrative districts in Malacca, Malaysia.
-It borders Tampin District, Rembau District and Port Dickson District (including exclave of Tanjung Tuan) in Negeri Sembilan to the north and borders Jasin District and Melaka Tengah District in the east and south respectively.
+Alor Gajah District, formerly known as Northern District, is one of the three administrative districts of Malacca, Malaysia.
+It borders Tampin District, Rembau District and Port Dickson District (including the exclave of Tanjung Tuan) in Negeri Sembilan to the north and borders Jasin and Melaka Tengah Districts in the east and south respectively.
+Alor Gajah Municipal Council is the local government for this district.

 Administrative divisions

 The district is divided into 31 mukims (sub-districts) and consists of 7 towns which are Alor Gajah, Masjid Tanah, Pulau Sebang, Lubuk China, Kuala Sungai Baru, Rambia and Durian Tunggal.